SteveLTN/https-portal/README.md

 HTTPS-PORTAL is capable of discovering other Docker containers running on the same host, as long as Docker API socket is accessible within the container.

-In order to make it so, launch HTTPS-PORTAL using the following `docker-compose.yml`:
+In order to make it so, launch HTTPS-PORTAL using the following `docker-compose.yml`.

+**Notice**: Container discovery doesn't work with compose v2 syntax for now, because of an incompatibility between the new network interface and docker-gen.

 ```yaml
 https-portal: